frederic-mahe/metabarcoding-course-Oslo-2019/reveal.js-3.7.0/slides.md

 ## Demultiplexing

-* for each sample,
-* add a unique sequence (tag) to all the sequences of a sample,
+* add a unique short sequence (tag) to all the sequences in a sample,
 * pool all the samples into a library,
 * sequence that library,
 * use the tags to link each sequence to a sample

+Note: libraries can be multiplexed too (using indexes).
+That can lead to cross-library contaminations (index jumping, estimated to be around 0.1% of the reads).

 ## Tag list